St. Bernard's College, Melbourne

-St. Bernard's College is an independent Catholic secondary school for boys, located in the Melbourne suburb of Essendon, Victoria, Australia.
+St Bernard's College is an independent Catholic secondary school for boys, located in the Melbourne suburb of Essendon West, Victoria, Australia.
 The college is named after its patron saint, Bernard of Clairvaux, and is a member of the Associated Catholic Colleges.
 It is also part of Edmund Rice Education Australia, a series of schools that focus on teaching the pupils in the tradition of Edmund Rice.
+As of 2025, the school's principal is Michael Davies and the vice-principal is Therese Wilson.

 History

-St. Bernard's College traces its origins to the establishment of 'St Monica's' at Moonee Ponds in 1917, by Brothers C. O'Keefe and T. Quinn.
+St Bernard's College traces its origins to the establishment of St Monica's at Moonee Ponds in 1917, by Brothers C. O'Keefe and T. Quinn.
 Students at this school were taken from Grade III to Intermediate (Year 10).

-In 1940, during the war period, not only were the students sent away to help in project Ireland, the school was also extended to take the Leaving Certificate (Year 11), and this necessitated the building of the first St. Bernard's on the Strand Moonee Ponds, with Brother Cregan as the first Headmaster.
+In 1940, during the war period, not only were the students sent away to help in Ireland, the school was also extended to take the Leaving Certificate (Year 11), and this necessitated the building of the first St Bernard's on the Strand Moonee Ponds, with Brother Cregan as the first Headmaster.

 In the mid-1950s, Brother Brendan Murphy organised the purchase of the West Essendon property.
 While initially used as sporting grounds, building work began at this site in the mid-1960s.
 Since then, the site has developed with all classes being located at West Essendon by 1995, at which time the Moonee Ponds site was sold.
 In 2001, the college set up its Santa Monica campus on the Great Ocean Road near Lorne.
-St Bernard's is the last known site to Tim's Shape factory.
-James Hanna of the Hanna clan went on to become a fantastic boy working at the Melbourne Airport for Daifuku and driving a mad S3.
+This campus is most notably used by Year 9 students where they live, study, and undertake outdoor education for four-week periods as part of the standard curriculum.
+Since 2023, the college has had its Year 9 students at a dedicated campus in Aberfeldie, known as Resurrection House.
+Resurrection House has a rich history dating back to its establishment in 1952, run by the Sisters of the Resurrection, as a Catholic primary school until they closed and sold the property for campus use to St Bernards.

+Curriculum

+St Bernard's College offers its senior students the Victorian Certificate of Education (VCE).

+Term dates

+For the 2025 Victorian school year, the current term dates are as below.